razor-network/docs-v2/docs/data-feeds/consuming-data-feeds.md

 # Consuming Data feeds

-Razor Network Data Feeds are the easiest and most reliable way to connect any smart contracts to fetch the current real world market price of an asset (known as a collection) in a single call.
+Razor Network Data Feeds are the easiest and most reliable way to connect any smart contracts to fetch the current real world market price of an asset (called as a collection) in a single call.
 All the assets (collections) that can currently be consumed are available here [Razorscan](https://razorscan.io/asset/ethCollectionMean).

 To consume the Razor Network price feeds, your contract should reference `IDelegator`.
 This is an interface which defines the external functions implemented by Data Feeds.